Coalition for Better Ads Standards

 The CBA’s LEAN Scoring System is meant to be a public ranking based on standardized ad quality metrics.
 The score will be computed using a scoring algorithm, which the IAB Tech Lab is still developing.
 In the meantime, however, some initial criteria and guidelines have already been included in the IAB’s 2016 publications on the LEAN Principles:

 Since ad file size has a direct effect on ad loading times and an impact on viewers’ system resources, guidelines for ad file sizes have long been part of the IAB’s standards for video advertising.
 These have since been folded into the broader LEAN Principles guiding the CBA.

 Ad load time is a crucial component of user experience, and the LEAN Principles recommend continual evaluation of these load times for a company’s target audiences.
 Since factors like system resources vary for each user, or with new advances in digital video technology, the CBA aims to continue identifying the best thresholds and key factors for ad loading time considerations.

-LEAN Principles recommend, at minimum, the inclusion of AdChoices Icons that let viewers opt in, or opt out, of advertisers using their data for specified purposes.
-The CBA views such consumer choice mechanisms as valuable opportunities to elicit engagement from viewers and get feedback on the ad viewing experience.
+LEAN Principles recommend, at minimum, the inclusion of AdChoices Icons that let viewers opt-in, in or opt-out, out of advertisers using their data for specified purposes.
+The Coalition for Better Ads views such consumer choice mechanisms as valuable opportunities to elicit engagement from viewers and get feedback on the ad viewing experience.

 The initial research that informed the IAB’s initial LEAN Principles report showed that consumers preferred having the option to skip ads.
 Currently, these overlap with industry conventions on the inclusion of close or skip buttons for ads.

-Impeded access to content is also one of the factors that affects viewer reception to ads.
+Impeded access to content is also one of the factors that affect viewer reception to ads.
 Unsurprisingly, current LEAN Principles advise against ads that block content or service delivery to target audiences.